 - Art or Photography

 Sophomores may choose between a variety of international trips.
 The major European City trip provided by the college to all graduating sophomores includes theatre modules and other related modules.
-Students above took a break during their costuming module in London to try on costumes in the theatrical costuming gallery of the Victoria and Albert Museum.
+Students, during their costuming module in London, got to try on costumes in the theatrical costuming gallery of the Victoria and Albert Museum.
 Others went backstage at Britain’s National Theatre.
 Other modules have included historical walking theatre tours, costume modules in London, Paris, and Bath, trips to the sites of the Rose theatre, the Globe and the New Globe, trips to the Coloseum in Rome.
 European trips have included attending professional productions such as Les Miserables, Moulin Rouge, and the Paris Opera, the Paris Ballet, Flamenco Performances in Madrid and Barcelona.
 Students have attended theatrical performances in major historical sights, been allowed to sit in on rehearsals of the British National Theatre and at the historical Rose theatre.

 Full time Cottey College students may take music and voice lessons as well as dance classes without paying additional lab, accompanist, or course fees.
 Students majoring in theatre at Cottey College are advised by faculty members who are themselves well trained and experienced in theatre, and who remain current in the discipline.

 The theatre honor societies, Delta Psi Omega and Alpha Psi Omega, produce two mainstage productions each year.
 In addition to those two productions, in the fall semester, a script-in-hand reading of “First Fruits”, the play which depicts how Virginia Alice Cottey founded Cottey is presented for parents weekend.
 In the spring, ” The Rocky Horror Picture Show” sing-a-long is directed and acted by club officers and members.